History of Bengal: Etymology

 The exact origin of the word Bangla is unknown, though it is believed to be derived from the Dravidian-speaking tribe Bang/Banga that settled in the area around the year 1000 BCE.
-Other accounts speculate that the name is derived from Venga (Bôngo), which came from the Austric word "Bonga" meaning the Sun-god.
+Other accounts speculate that the name is derived from Venga (Bôngo), which came from the Austroasiatic word "Bonga" meaning the Sun-god.
 According to the Mahabharata, the Puranas and the Harivamsha, Vanga was one of the adopted sons of King Vali who founded the Vanga Kingdom.
-It was either under Magadh or under Kalinga Rules except few years under Pals.
-The earliest reference to "Vangala" (Bôngal) has been traced in the Nesari plates (805 CE) of Rashtrakuta Govinda III which speak of Dharmapala as the king of Vangala.
+The earliest reference to "Vangala" (Bangala) has been traced in the Nesari plates (805 CE) of Rashtrakuta Govinda III which speak of Dharmapala as the king of "Vangala".
 The records of Rajendra Chola I of the Chola dynasty, who invaded Bengal in the 11th century, use the term Vangaladesa.

 The term Bangalah is one of the precursors to the modern terms Bengal and Bangla.
 Bangalah was the most widely used term for Bengal during the medieval and early modern periods.
 The Sultan of Bengal was styled as the Shah of Bangalah.
 The Mughal province of Bengal was termed Subah-i-Bangalah.

 An interesting theory of the origin of the name is provided by Abu'l-Fazl in his Ain-i-Akbari.
 According to him, "[T]he original name of Bengal was Bung, and the suffix "al" came to be added to it from the fact that the ancient rajahs of this land raised mounds of earth 10 feet high and 20 in breadth in lowlands at the foot of the hills which were called "al".
 From this suffix added to the Bung, the name Bengal arose and gained currency".

 Prehistory

 Stone Age tools found in the region indicate human habitation for over 20,000 years.
 Remnants of Copper Age settlements, including pit dwellings, date back 4,000 years.
-Bengal was settled by Austroasiatics, Tibeto-Burmans, Dravidians and Indo-Aryans in consecutive waves of migration.
+Bengal was settled by Indo-Aryans, Tibeto-Burmans, Dravidians and Austroasiatics in consecutive waves of migration.
 Archaeological evidence confirms that by the second millennium BCE, the Bengal delta was inhabited by rice-cultivating communities, with people living in systemically-aligned housing and producing pottery.
 Rivers such as the Ganges and Brahmaputra were used for transport while maritime trade flourished in the Bay of Bengal.